Why do your postdoc in Germany

 Its high quality of life and comparatively low cost of living make Germany one of the most attractive host countries worldwide.
 And Germany is international: roughly one fifth of its inhabitants are immigrants or stem from immigrant families.

-See what international researchers have to say about their experience in Germany and why they cose to do their Postdoc here:
+See what international researchers have to say about their experience in Germany and why they chose to do their postdoctoral research here: